Why, hello there. You might know me as the host of Dino Attack RPG

 - Guilty Pleasures: Hercules, Independence Day, LEGO Island 2, and probably many more that I cannot think of at the moment.

 - Hand Wave: As much as I like to offer a detailed explanation for everything in my writing, sometimes I just can't think of a good one and I must resort to this.

 - The Ingenue: A rare gender-flipped version of this trope is how many of my friends view me.
-No, I'm neither woefully naive nor wholly pure, but apparently I come across as a lot more "innocent" than my peers; often, they'll jokingly tell me to Cover Innocent Eyes And Ears before telling some vulgar joke.
+No, I'm neither woefully naive nor wholly pure, but apparently I come across as a lot more "innocent" than my peers (this probably stems from my use of Gosh Dang It to Heck!); often, they'll jokingly tell me to Cover Innocent Eyes And Ears before telling some vulgar joke.

 - It's Popular, Now It Sucks: Believe it or not, I read all four Twilight books over the summer of 2009, and...
 I actually didn't think they were horrible.
 They were stupid, definitely, but much like reading Inheritance Cycle or poorly-written over-cliched fan fiction, they were enjoyably stupid, and I didn't take them seriously enough to care.
 However, come the autumn of 2009, and I discover - much to my horror - that Twilight actually does have a huge teenage girl demographic who seriously think it's romantically idealistic instead of laughably stupid.
 From that moment on, I found myself loathing the series and everything about it.

 - Lampshade Hanging: Especially now that I'm addicted to TV Tropes, I have a tendency to hang lampshades on things.